swisspol/Go-Bridge/README.md

 2. Run `./bootstrap.sh`
 3. Open the Xcode project

-If you need to access the Go environment from Terminal, `cd` into the directory then run `source env.sh`.
+If you need to access the local Go environment from Terminal, `cd` into the directory then run `source env.sh`.
 This will define `GOROOT`, `GOPATH`, etc...

 Limitations
 ===========